Your Ultimate Guide to Retail Business Intelligence (Retail BI)

 2. Understanding Consumer Behavior Patterns

 A comprehensive retail BI solution should provide visibility into consumer behavior patterns for a variety of retail venues.
-Data on shopping habits help executives answer questions such as – do shoppers tend to visit the analyzed venue after work or on their way to the gym?
+Data on shopping habits help executives answer questions such as – do shoppers tend to visit the analyzed venue after grabbing coffee or on their way to the gym?
 Where else do customers of a given brand like to shop?
 Where do visitors to a given retailer like to eat?

 Cross-shopping and customer journey data can help commercial real estate brokers find the ideal tenants to fill vacancies and navigate potential pitfalls.
 One CRE broker used Placer’s cross-shopping data to successfully convince an existing dining tenant to waive a restriction preventing the addition of any new restaurants to a shopping center.
 The broker was able to use location analytics from a different shopping center which housed both dining concepts to show that the new eatery’s presence would augment, rather than undermine, the business of the existing one.